yingding/kf-examples/workshops/pipeline1.md

 ![](./images/pipeline1_sum_pipeline_yaml.png)

-2. You can download `sum.yaml` by right mous click on the file in Jupyter file browser, and click on `Dowload` and save it in a location of your choose.
+2. You can download `sum.yaml` by right mous click on the file in Jupyter file browser, and click on `Dowload` and save it in a location of your choice.

 ![](./images/pipeline1_download_pipeline_yaml.png)